look-itsaxiom/PT-Demo/docs/Project.md

 ---
 *Section added by pm on 2025-05-08: Defines expectations and flow for daily standup ritual to ensure consistency and clarity each session.*

+---
+*2025-05-08: prod and boss completed the design definition for locations and room structure in the Exploration pillar.
+See GDD/GamePillarDetails.md for details.
+Task updated to reflect progress. (pm)*

+---
+*2025-05-09: Session ended.
+Progress on Exploration pillar implementation and documentation alignment logged. (pm)*